ganyuancao/CryptoSearch/README.md

 ### How to use
 1, Search for the entries in dblp
 ```
-python3 CryptoSearch.py "title (or part of the title)"
+python3 CryptoSearch.py [title (or part of the title)]

+python3 CryptoSearch.py [author name] [year]

+python3 CryptoSearch.py "full_title" // this should always work
 ```

 2, Make your selection.